MiaadTeam/lesan/README.md

 });
 ```

-the last thing we need is just to run the web server :
+The last thing we need is just to run the web server:

 ```typescript
 coreApp.runServer({ port: 8080, typeGeneration: true, playground: false });
 ```

-when `typeGeneration` is set to `true` it creates a `declarations` folder with some typescript type we need in the project.
+When `typeGeneration` is set to `true`, it creates a **declarations** folder with some typescript typings we need in the project.

-now run this command in the terminal :
+Now run this command in the terminal:

 ```bash
 deno rum -A mod.ts
 ```

-that's all now we can send a `POST` HTTP request to `http://localhost:8080/lesan` whit this `JSON` in the body to get data :
+We are all set and now we can send a `POST` HTTP request to `http://localhost:8080/lesan`, include the following in `JSON` format inside the body in order to retrieve the desired data:

 ```JSON
 {